 This refers to a situation where either the expenditure or the income of two or more IPRs cannot be reasonably identified or separated from each other and are therefore grouped into a “family”.
-This also applies where two IPRs are part of a chain of three or more qualifying IPRs and each of which are interlinked with one another creating a “chain rule”.
+This also applies where two IPRs are part of a chain of three or more qualifying IPRs and each of which is interlinked with one another creating a “chain rule”.
 The grouping of the family of IPRs is important when calculating the nexus ratio.

 Elections into the IDI are irrevocable, however, an election for IPRs to be grouped in the same family may be amended to add or remove members as new IPRs join the family or where old IPRs are no longer valid.
-The final composition of the family as at the end of the basis period will be used to calculate the nexus ratio.
+The final composition of the family at the end of the basis period will be used to calculate the nexus ratio.

 Once elected, the IPRs cannot be removed from the family unless the IDI company ceases to have the IPRs or if the IPRs no longer interlinked with any of the IPRs in the family.
-Should the family of qualifying IPRs cease entirely prior to the completion of the full basis period, the nexus ratio will be adjusted and based on the final composition prior to cessation.
+Should the family of qualifying IPRs cease entirely prior to the completion of the full basis period, the nexus ratio will be adjusted and based on the final composition prior to cessation?